-The Early Childhood Education and Care Course is designed for Year 12 and 13 students who are interested in a career working with children in either an early childhood centre or a primary school.
-The course sets the foundation for understanding children's development and learning in the wider context of community, culture and ethics.
+This course is designed to prepare students who are interested in a career working with children.
+The career possibilities include ECE and Primary Teaching, Social Work, Nursing etc. The course sets the foundation for understanding children's development and learning in the wider context of community, culture and ethics.